PereViader/ManualDi/README.md

 ### Method

-The instance is created using the delegate provided.
-The container is provided as a parameter thus allowing it to Resolve required dependencies.
+The instance is created using the provided delegate.
+The container is passed in as a parameter, allowing it to resolve any required dependencies.
+Note: All synchronous `From` configuration methods end up calling this one

 ```csharp
 b.Bind<T>().Default().FromMethod(c => new T(c.Resolve<SomeService>()))